Houseplant 101: Top Five Plant Parenting Tips

 Temperature is key

-Though chilly mornings and evenings mean we're more likely to have the heater running during winter; it's important to remember that most Houseplants prefer temperatures between 18 - 25 degrees celsius.
+Warmer weather has us blasting our air conditioners, and colder weather means we're more likely to have the heater running during winter; it's important to remember that most Houseplants prefer temperatures between 18 - 25 degrees celsius.
 Preferred temperatures can vary depending on species, so it's worth researching the preferred temperatures of your precious plants!
 Fluctuations in temperature can damage your plants' health, so as a rule, try to keep them clear of cold drafts and away from heaters or fireplaces.

-Winter means less sunlight and hotter temperatures when we're blasting heaters, which can lead to some unwelcome guests paying a visit to your plants.
+Pests are often a bigger issue in the colder months, as plants are getting less sunlight, and hotter temperatures when we're blasting heaters, which can lead to some unwelcome guests paying them a visit.
 Keep a close eye out for critters like mealybugs and fungus gnats, and make sure to act quickly if you spot any.